 4. Use a thesaurus.

 In English, there are lots of words to choose from.
 So brighten up those verbs.
 Find the ideal adjective.
 But don’t try to impress with big or obscure words.
-In B2B copywriting, stick to words that aid comprehension.
+Instead, stick to words that aid comprehension.

 5. Read copy aloud.